Tucker Barnhart Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.08 team ERA that ranks 13th among all league pitching staffs.
+- The Brewers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

-- Teheran (2-3 with a 2.85 ERA and 25 strikeouts in 41 2/3 innings pitched) gets the start for the Brewers, his eighth of the season.
+- Houser makes the start for the Brewers, his ninth of the season.
+He is 3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the New York Mets, when he threw 5 2/3 innings, allowing seven earned runs while giving up seven hits.
+- The righty's last time out came on Thursday against the New York Mets, when he threw six innings, surrendering two earned runs while allowing seven hits.

-- The 32-year-old has an ERA of 2.85, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents have a .208 batting average against him.
+- In 10 games this season, the 30-year-old has amassed an ERA of 3.88, with 5.8 strikeouts per nine innings.
+Opponents are batting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.